nathantheinventor/open-contest/README-devsetup.md

    bash ~/open-contest/test.sh
    ```

    Review the Admin credentials in the output.
-Then, point your browser to port 8000.
+Then, point your browser to port 8000
+   and login using the credentials.

 1. Make changes to files in open-contest/src/main as needed, then press
    Ctrl-C in the console and re-execute the bash command above to restart the